yashap/parker-old/README.md

 lerna add my-dep --scope=parker-mobile

 # Like yarn add --dev for the parker-mobile module
-lerna add module-1 --scope=module-2 --dev
+lerna add my-dep --scope=parker-mobile --dev

 # Remove the node_modules directory from all packages
 lerna clean